Tokyo Olympics: German cycling coach Patrick Moster faces calls to resign for racist slur

 Moster was caught on camera using derogatory language when urging on German rider Nikias Arndt as he rode behind Eritrea's Amanuel Ghebreigzabhier and Algeria's Azzedine Lagab on the road, with the comments clearly audible on German station ARD's broadcast of the race on Wednesday.

 Former rider Moster, who has been a sports director with the German team since 2012, apologised afterwards.
-The German Olympic Federation said it would speak to the 54-year-old about the incident, though it is not yet known if he will face further action.
+The German Olympic Federation said on Thursday it had ordered the 54-year-old to return home from the Games.

+"The team leadership at the Olympic Games in Tokyo has decided that Patrick Moster cannot continue his work as national team leader Cycling and will return to Germany," the team said in a statement.

+The IOC said in a statement: "The IOC contacted the German Olympic Sports Confederation (DOSB) this morning and inquired about the issue around the Sports Director of the German Cycling Federation.

 German cyclist Rick Zabel, who is not competing at the Olympics, posted on Instagram to condemn Moster's language while asking why nothing more had yet been done.